KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 **Interpretation**
 - Pullbacks embody recursion: objects A and B return into C through a shared mapping.
 - If contractivity (γ > 0) holds, the pullback is centropic (valid recursion).
-- Otherwise, recursion degenerates into E14 (Hollow Nest).
+- Otherwise, recursion stagnates into E14 (Hollow Nest).

 ---